 Processed Foods

-Processed foods typically contain high levels of added sugars, sodium, and unhealthy fats, which can trigger and exacerbate symptoms of lichen sclerosus.
-Consuming whole, unprocessed foods can help reduce and improve overall symptom management.
+Processed foods typically contain high levels of added sugars, sodium, and unhealthy fats, which can trigger inflammation and exacerbate symptoms of lichen sclerosus.
+Consuming whole, unprocessed foods can help reduce inflammation and improve overall symptom management.

 Foods to avoid

-Here are some common to avoid:
+Here are some common processed foods to avoid:

 - Packaged snacks, such as chips and crackers